ahtn/keyplus/layouts/README.md

 Ultimately, the layouts are made up of a list of keycodes which define what a key does when it is pressed.
 Keyplus provides all the traditional keycodes found on a standard keyboard, as well as its own special keycodes that can be used to achieve advanced functionality.
-The documentation for the keycodes provided by keyplus can be found here: (TODO: add link to keycode documentation)
+The [documentation for the keycodes provided by keyplus can be found here](../doc/keycodes.md).

 The next few sections will cover examples of how to make a simple keyboard layout with multiple layers, as well as some examples of split keyboards.